Baby Love (1969 film)

 Baby Love is a 1969 British drama film directed by Alastair Reid and starring Diana Dors, Linda Hayden, Keith Barron and Ann Lynn.
 It was written by Reid, Guido Coen and Michael Klinger, based on the 1968 novel Baby Love by Tina Chad Christian.

-The film tells the story of a 15-year-old schoolgirl who seduces her adoptive family after her mother committed suicide.
+The film tells the story of Luci Thompson, a 15-year-old schoolgirl who seduces her adoptive family after her mother Liz committed suicide.

 Plot

 Luci Thompson is a 15-year-old schoolgirl whose mother Liz, suffering from cancer, commits suicide.
 She goes to live with Robert Quayle, a childhood friend of Liz's, who is married to Amy and has a son, Nick.
 Luci’s arrival causes sexual and psychological tensions to surface, bringing the family close to destruction.